-- 3B.31 The Preservation Board shall consist of five citizen members appointed by the Mayor of the Cit of Russellville subject to the approval of the City Commission.
-The members shall have demonstrated interest in historic preservation, and at least two members shall have training or experience in a preservation-related profession, architecture, history, archeology, architectural history, planning or related fields.
+3B.31 A historic preservation board shall consist of five citizen members appointed by the Mayor of the City of Russellville, subject to the approval of the City Commission Council.
+These members shall have demonstrated interest in historic preservation. and at least two members shall have training or experience in a preservation related profession: architecture, history, archeology, architectural history, planning or related fields.
 When one or two professional members are not available, the Mayor may appoint other persons interested in historic preservation to serve.
 When the Preservation Board reviews an issue that is normally evaluated by a professional member and that field is not represented on the Preservation Board, the Preservation Board shall seek expert advice before rendering its decision.
-In making appointments, the Mayor shall seek to include a member who is active in real estate.
+In making appointments, the Mayor shall seek to include a member who is active in real estate, however, it is not a requirement for appointment to the Board.
 Members of the Preservation Board shall serve without compensation, but they shall be reimbursed for expenses incurred in the performance of their duties in accordance with the rules adopted by the Preservation Board.
-All members shall attend at least one educational meeting per year approved by the State Historic Preservation Offices. - The term of office of the members shall be three 3B.32 · (3) years ending on June 30 of the designated The term of office of Preservation Board members first appointed shall be staggered so that two (2) members serve two (2) years and two (2) members serve one (1) year and one member serves three (3) years.
+All members shall attend at least one educational meeting per year approved by the State Historic Preservation Offices.

+3B.32 The term of office of the members shall be three (3) years ending on June 30 of the designated year.
+The term of office of Preservation Board members first appointed shall be staggered so that two (2) members serve two (2) years and two (2) members serve one (1) year and one member serves three (3) years.
 The term of all latter appointments or reappointments shall continue the staggered pattern.
 Any member shall be limited to three (3) terms of service.
 Each member shall serve until the appointment and qualification of his successor.
-When a vacancy occurs during the term of office of a member of the Preservation Board, it shall be filled within sixty (60) days.
-When a vacancy occurs other than through expiration of the term of office, it shall be filled for the remainder of that term. - 3B.33 The Preservation Board annually shall elect a
+When a vacancy occurs other than through expiration of the term of office, it shall be filled for the remainder of that term.

-Chairman and Vice Chairman and any other officers it deems necessary.
+3B.33 The Preservation Board annually shall elect a Chairman and Vice Chairman and any other officers it deems necessary.
 Any officer shall be eligible for re-election at the expiration of his term.
 A member of the Preservation Board or its designee shall prepare the minutes of the Preservation Board's meetings which shall be available for public inspection.